Hello and thanks for stopping here.

 What I offer you.

 We use the sessions to explore whatever you want, whether that is issues from the past, difficulties in the present, or concerns about the future.
 Often all three can be linked.
 We work at your pace, with your agenda: I see you as your own best expert.
 Ultimately, it’s a bit like climbing a mountain with a guide: I have various ropes and bits of equipment but you are free to make the journey your own way.

-I have worked successfully with a range of clients and issues, including loss and bereavement, relationship difficulties, addiction, compulsive behaviour, anger and rage, childhood issues and life transitions.
-I enjoy working with young people, adults and seniors alike –if we can make a connection we can work together.
-I welcome all clients regardless of age, disability or sexuality.
+I have worked successfully with a range of clients and issues, including anxiety and depression, loss and bereavement, relationship difficulties, addiction, compulsive behaviour, anger and rage, childhood issues and life transitions.
+I enjoy working with all adults regardless of age, disability or sexuality–if we can make a connection we can work together.

 My phone number is confidential and dedicated to my counselling service.
 Please, do call, e-mail or text me and I will get back to you promptly.

 My core training is integrative and draws on CBT, Psychodynamic and Humanistic models and is centred on the importance of human relationship.